-On May 29, 2019, the regulations of the following governing bodies were approved: Board of Directors, Executive Committee and Audit Committee.
+In the resolution of the Board of Directors of May 29, 2019, the regulations of the following corporate bodies were approved: Board of Directors, Executive Committee and Audit Committee, the first of which was reviewed on December 23, 2020 in order to accommodate the revision of the Regulation on Transactions with Related Parties that was approved at that time.

-These regulations are in a single document (the Regulation of the Board of Directors) that can be consulted in the company headquarters (Rua Braamcamp, 40-9° Dto-Lisbon) or through the official website www.inapa.com.
+The above mentioned regulations can be obtained in the company headquarters (Rua Braamcamp 40 - 9.o D - Lisbon, Portugal) or through the website www.inapa.com.